The New Rules for Change Management

 The company first overhauled products, store designs, and prices to try to attract younger buyers.
-Afterwards, the company's sales and stock values dropped dramatically.
-Looking at other retail stores who had done better, it's possible to argue that they should have begun by integrating in-store and online products and marketing first because that's what those younger buyers wanted.
+Afterward, the company's sales and stock values dropped dramatically.
+Looking at other retail stores that had done better, it's possible to argue that they should have begun by integrating in-store and online products and marketing first because that's what those younger buyers wanted.
 Customers who browsed online or inside stores had trouble finding products in the other outlet.
-The company continued to run their brick-and -mortar stores as a separate channel than their internet catalog.
+The company continued to run their brick-and-mortar stores as a separate channel from their internet catalog.

 While JCP damaged itself by making the wrong changes or changes in the wrong order, they have since worked to align business channels and have begun to recover.
 Making the right changes was harder because they had made the wrong changes first.
 The first step towards engineering successful changes is to pick the right battles.